Barry Cleveland’s music encompasses a variety of styles from art rock and world fusion to ambient and experimental.

 Hologramatron (Moonjune), released in 2010, spanned a musical continuum from art rock to ambient to avant-metal to psych pop, and featured a stellar lineup including bassist Michael Manring, drummer Celso Alberti, and pedal-steel guitarist Robert Powell, along with vocalist Amy X Neuburg and guest vocalists Harry Manx and Deborah Holland.

 Cleveland was also an editor at Guitar Player magazine for 12 years and Mix and Electronic Musician previous to that, in addition to authoring the cult classic Joe Meek’s Bold Techniques, and contributing to Whole Lotta Led Zeppelin, the Illustrated History of the Heaviest Band of All Time.
-He also contributed 18 interviews to the newly released Stompbox: 100 Pedals of the World’s Greatest Guitarists, and his blog, The Lodge, resides on this website.
+He also contributed 18 interviews to Stompbox: 100 Pedals of the World’s Greatest Guitarists, and his blog, The Lodge, resides on this website.

 Cleveland’s compositions for picture have been featured on programs such as The Ellen DeGeneres Show, CNN International Asia, CNN International Europe, Erin Burnett OutFront, Crime Watch Daily, and Dr. Drew’s Lifechangers.